 The Galaxy S10 Lite sports a triple-lens array, like the Galaxy Note 10 Lite also announced this past January, but the two cameras are very, very different.

 The S10 Lite sports a 48-megapixel wide-angle lens with Super Steady optical image stabilization, a 12-MP ultra-wide-angle shooter and, interestingly, a 5-MP macro lens for shooting subjects at close range.

 The Note 10 Lite's cameras are a little more conventional (wide, ultra-wide and telephoto).
 We're curious to see how the S10 Lite's macro results fare against the incredible photos we've seen from the Google Pixel 4 and iPhone 11 Pro.

-Samsung Galaxy S10 Lite battery
+Samsung Galaxy S10 Lite: Battery

-Samsung Galaxy S10 Lite performance
+Samsung Galaxy S10 Lite: Performance

 The S10 Plus starts with 8GB of RAM, which contributes to its blazing fast performance, but the S10 Lite shouldn't lag that far behind.

 The Galaxy S10 Lite's battery and processor could put it ahead of the Android competition.
 An ultra-low price would seal the deal.